openfluke/loom/nn/README.md

 - **Method Discovery**: Query all Network methods at runtime via reflection
 - **Signature Inspection**: Get parameter types and return values for any method
 - **JSON Metadata**: Export complete API documentation as JSON
+- **Registry System**: List all available layer initialization functions with metadata
 - **WASM Integration**: Automatic exposure of all public methods to JavaScript
 - **C ABI Integration**: Dynamic method calling from any language supporting C FFI